cronkitedata/dj/docs/_weeks/week101.md

 ---
-title: "Week 14: Visualization as a reporting tool and more R"
+title: "10.1 - Visualization as a reporting tool and more R"
 toc: true
 layout: single
 excerpt: "Motivating your work in R with examples and viz"